Is Neuro-Symbolic AI Meeting its Promise in Natural Language Processing? A Structured Review: Introduction

 On the one hand, distributed representations are desirable because they can be efficiently processed by gradient descent (the backbone of deep learning).
-On the other, the meaning embedded in a distributed representation is difficult if not impossible to decompose.
-So while a large language model (LLM) may be very good at making certain types of predictions, it is not able to provide an explanation of how it got there.
-We've also seen that the larger the model - more parameters as well as more training data - the better the predictions.
-But even as these models get infeasibly large, they still fail on tasks requiring basic commonsense.
+The downside is that the meaning embedded in a distributed representation is difficult if not impossible to decompose.
+So while a Large Language Model (LLM), a deep learning language model based on the principle of distributional semantics, may be very good at making certain types of predictions, it cannot be queried for answers not present in the training data by way of analogy or logic.
+We have also seen that even as these models get infeasibly large - the larger the model, the better the predictions \cite{Sharir_Peleg_Shoham_2020} - they still fail on tasks requiring basic commonsense.
 The example in Figure \ref{fig:gpt3fumble}, given by Marcus and Davis in \cite{Marcus_Davis} is a case in point.